Skip to main content

 Summary

-In a caravan park, you may be paying rent for living in the caravan and a hiring charge for use of the site and facilities.
-This may be paid to 2 separate people (the caravan owner and the park owner) or the one person.
-For example, if the same person owns the caravan you rent and the caravan park, you pay both amounts to them.
-If you own the caravan yourself, you only pay the hiring charge for the sites and facilities to the park owner.
+In a caravan park, you may pay rent for use of the caravan site and facilities, and a hiring charge for use of the caravan.
+If the same person owns the park and your caravan, you pay both the rent and hiring charge to them.
+If the park owner and the caravan owner are different people, you pay rent to the park owner and the hiring charge to the caravan owner.
+If you own the caravan yourself, you only pay rent to the park owner.

-Park and caravan owners can only increase the rent or hiring charge for your rented caravan or site once every 12 months, and they must tell you in the right way, or the increase is not legally valid and has no effect.
+Park and caravan owners can only increase the rent and hiring charge once every 12 months, and they must tell you in the right way.
+If they don’t follow the rules, the increase is not legally valid, meaning it cannot go ahead.

-The caravan or site owner can charge you extra rent or hiring charges for visitors staying with you.
-They must tell you about the scale of these charges, fees and any commission on the day you move in.
-If not, or if they are changed in a way that does not meet the legal rules, they cannot be enforced.
+The park or caravan owner can charge you extra for visitors staying with you.
+They must tell you about any charges for visitors on the day you move in.
+If they don’t, or if they change the charges in a way that does not meet the legal rules, the charges cannot be enforced.
 Similarly, if you think the amount being charged for visitors is unreasonable, you can challenge it at VCAT and let VCAT decide what is reasonable.

 What does ‘caravan park resident’ mean?